botlabs-gg/yagpdb-docs-v2/content/selfhosting/hosting/docker.md

 YAGPDB_HOST=... # domain or IP for the control panel.
 Can also be localhost
 ```

+See [Configuring YAGPDB](/selfhosting/hosting/setup#configuring-yagpdb) for the remaining options, in particular [Host and HTTPS](/selfhosting/hosting/setup#host-and-https) if you put the container behind a reverse proxy, and [Prefixed Commands](/selfhosting/hosting/setup#prefixed-commands).

 Furthermore, ensure that the following variables in `db.env` match the commented ones specified in `app.env`.

 ```dotenv